Dissipative Quantum Chaos unveiled by Stochastic Quantum Trajectories: Introduction

-The second result of this work is the investigation of steady-state and transient quantum chaos in driven-dissipative Bose-Hubbard systems.
-Driven-dissipative systems of coupled nonlinear bosonic oscillators are the focus of intense investigations, as they provide a realistic model for several quantum technology platforms \cite{Nori_quantum2014, lehur_manybody_2016, altman_quantum_2021}, such as superconducting circuits \cite{krantz_quantum_2019, blais_circuit_2021}, semiconductor artificial structures \cite{burkard_superconductor_2020, garcia_de_arquer_semiconductor_2021}, optomechanical resonators \cite{aspelmeyer_cavity_2014}, and trapped ions \cite{muller_engineered_2012, bruzewicz_trapped-ion_2019}.
+The second result of this work is to investigate quantum chaos in coupled driven-dissipative nonlinear bosonic oscillators.
+These systems are the focus of intense investigations, as they provide a realistic model for several quantum technological platforms \cite{Nori_quantum2014, lehur_manybody_2016, altman_quantum_2021}, such as superconducting circuits \cite{krantz_quantum_2019, blais_circuit_2021}, semiconductor artificial structures \cite{burkard_superconductor_2020, garcia_de_arquer_semiconductor_2021}, optomechanical resonators \cite{aspelmeyer_cavity_2014}, and trapped ions \cite{muller_engineered_2012, bruzewicz_trapped-ion_2019}.
 These systems have been theoretically and experimentally designed to perform quantum computing tasks \cite{mirrahimi_dynamically_2014, devoret_confining2015, puri_engineering_2017, touzard_2018, puri_stabilized_2019, lescanne_exponential_2020, gautier_2022, chamberland_building2022, gravina_critical2023} and function as sensing devices \cite{heugel_quantum2019, di_candia_critical_2023}.
-It is therefore of paramount importance to understand and characterize quantum chaos and integrability in the steady state of bosonic systems, looking for effects that may be detrimental to the coherent manipulation and storage of quantum information.
+It is therefore of paramount importance to understand and characterize quantum chaos while looking for effects that may be detrimental to the coherent manipulation and storage of quantum information.
+As we discuss, the application of bare spectral methods to these systems leads to ambiguous results in the prediction of the occurrence of chaos.
+When applying the SSQT these ambiguities are relieved, allowing to straightforwardly predict the manifestation and effects of quantum chaos.

+We apply the SSQT to two nonlinear bosonic models.
+One is a Bose-Hubbard dimer, i.e., the building block of chains of coupled nonlinear bosonic resonators.
+We demonstrate how chaos emerges and modifies the properties of this quantum simulator.
+The second system we consider is the circuit quantum electrodynamics setup enabling the dispersive readout of a superconducting transmon qubit, a problem of central importance towards the development of fast, reliable, and error-correctable quantum hardware.
+We demonstrate that the application of the SSQT is essential for accurately understanding the different operational regimes of the readout.
+Furthermore, we illustrate how different features of DQC can either enhance or diminish the performance of the quantum device.